October 4, 2013 @ 12:15 PM

 For my contribution I've been exploring the way we value gemstones in jewellery making.
 Underground, all stone is of equal value, but above ground we invent imaginary check-boxes such as rarity, clarity, and level of perfection which we use to determine value.
 Why are some stones drastically more expensive than others?
 Because we say ......

-I have recently had the privilege of working with the inspiring Designing Out Crime unit at UTS, an innovative research centre who are one of the Australian leaders in socially responsive design.
+Over the past few months I have had the privilege of working with the inspiring Designing Out Crime unit at UTS, an innovative research centre who are one of the Australian leaders in socially responsive design.
 Working closely with architect Kevin Bradley we were engaged to design 'Intensive Learning Centres' for maximum security prison.
-The project aims to consolidate the education program into a six month intensive course focusing on citizenship, vocational skills and community integration.
-A framework was developed in order to address each space systematically exploring various ways to offer connection to different scales of community.
+The project aims to consolidate the education program into a six month intensive course focusing on numeracy, literacy, citizenship, vocational skills and community integration.
+A framework was developed to create a therepeutic learning environment and was applied to the spatial design in order to currate interaction and connection to various scales of community.

 Last year whilst squatting in London I helped to run a free community arts centre in an abandoned shop fronts.
 Read about our adventure in London's creative underbelly HERE